bharaniv1/bleumi-pay-sdk-nodejs/docs/Api/Erc20PaymentsApi.md

 # Erc20PaymentsApi

-# **createWallet**
+# **generateWallet**

-> WalletCreateOutput createWallet(walletCreateInput, chain)
+> WalletCreateOutput generateWallet(walletCreateInput, chain)

-Create an unique wallet address to accept payments for an ERC-20 token from a buyer
+Generate an unique wallet address to accept payments for an ERC-20 token from a buyer.

 ### Example
 ```javascript